 Medical training review

-This process begins with an extensive programme of engagement and listening to ensure that doctors, educators, patients and NHS leaders have the opportunity to shape medical training for the future.
+This process began with an extensive programme of engagement and listening to ensure that doctors, educators, patients and NHS leaders had the opportunity to shape medical training for the future.

 Why this matters